Self-Driving Cars in Las Vegas, Nevada

 On May 5, 2015, Nevada issued the first permit for a self-driving commercial truck to operate on an open public highway.

 On June 16, 2017, Nevada Gov. Brian Sandoval signed autonomous vehicle research legislation (AB69).
-The Bill authorizes fully autonomous vehicles to be tested or operated on a highway within Nevada.
+The Bill authorizes the testing and operating of fully autonomous vehicles on highways in Nevada.

 NRS-482A covers Nevada laws and regulations for autonomous vehicles.
 In these statutes, you will find definitions and rules for: